Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Simulation studies

 \subsection{Mixture of Gaussians}

-The first set of empirical results derive from the Bayesian model and SMC considered in Section~B.2 of \citet{Middleton2019}.
+The first set of results are motivated by the model and SMC considered in Section~B.2 of \citet{Middleton2019}.
 The likelihood is

 and the prior is uniform over the hypercube $[-10, 10]^{d_x}$.
-We consider $d_x = 2$ and $d_y=100$, and simulate the data $y$ from $p(y\cond x)$ with the true values $x^* = (-3, 0)^T$.
-Then, the posterior $\pi(x)\propto p(x)\, p(y\cond x)$ is multimodal.
-The inner MCMC step is a random walk Metropolis-Hastings step with a Gaussian distribution with identity covariance as proposal.
-We couple this MCMC across two chains by using the same seed for the pseudorandom number generator in each of the two MCMC updates, which results in a common random number coupling.
+We consider $d_x = 2$ and $d_y=100$, and simulate data $y$ from $p(y\cond x)$ under true values $x^* = (-3, 0)^\top$.
+Thus, the posterior $\pi(x)\propto p(x)\, p(y\cond x)$ is multimodal.
+The inner MCMC step is a random walk Metropolis, with proposed transition following a Gaussian distribution with identity covariance, as in \citet{Middleton2019}.
+We couple the inner MCMC across two chains by using the same seed for the pseudorandom number generator in each of the two MCMC updates, resulting in a common random number coupling.